-Short Answer: Whether you have a Jeep Wrangler or a different type of Jeep, you can wrap it in vinyl just like other cars.
-Furthermore, disassembling a Jeep is simpler than many other types of cars, which can lead to savings when you’re applying a wrap.
 You can pay less than $100 to wrap a small portion of the Jeep, such as the hood.
 To do a full wrap yourself, you can expect to pay between $400 and $1,400 (plus the cost of tools), depending on the brand and type of vinyl you choose.
 For a professional installation, it can cost you upwards of $5,000 for materials and labor.
-Below, we provide the cost breakdown for vinyl wrapping a Jeep.
+Find our detailed cost breakdown below.

 Jeep Vinyl Wrap Cost

 It’s possible to wrap a Jeep with vinyl just like other cars, and the added benefits with Jeeps are that the wrap may turn out to protect your investment from the harsh conditions it’s likely to encounter.
 Jeeps are one of the most customizable vehicles on the road today, and for that reason, there are several popular options for installing a vinyl wrap.

 You can choose to wrap the whole vehicle or just the hood, doors, body panels, roof, fenders, or any combination of parts.
 The cost is directly related to how much of your Jeep you want to cover.
 For more about wrapping a specific portion of your car, we have information about the costs to wrap a car’s hood or roof.

 Below, we explain the costs to wrap a Jeep Wrangler, specifically — costs will be similar for other types of Jeeps.

 Cost to Buy and Install Vinyl Yourself

 The actual process of installing a vinyl wrap isn’t too complicated, and it’s similar to other vehicles like a Mustang (about which we have previously reported).
 The vinyl is applied like a large sticker to a section of the vehicle.